Mathematics

 The assessments made throughout the academic year are recorded and used to inform the end of year reports to parents/guardians.
 The co-ordinator, with support from the Senior Leadership team, will also carry out maths lesson drop ins, work scrutinies, evaluations of lesson planning and use of Power Maths planning, conducting pupil interviews, discussions with pupils, staff and parents as well as carrying out formal lesson observations.

-Pupils will also undertake formal written assessments from Power Maths on a termly bases, this will inform the teacher of the progress and attainment of the pupils.
+Pupils will also undertake formal written assessments from NTS on a termly basis, this will inform the teacher of the progress and attainment of the pupils.
 Year 6 pupils will also undertake previous SATS papers in order to track progress towards the standards expected for a year 6.

 Please find some helpful hints documents for supporting your children at home: